OAuth-Apis/apis/README.md

 - An OAuth2 Authorization Server compliant with [the draft v2-31 specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-31)
   * Pluggable authentication and userConsent handling (with default implementations provided)
-  * Support for authorization code and implicit grant
+  * Support for authorization code, implicit grant and client credentials
+  * Optional refresh tokens
   * Implementation of a Java Filter to be used in Resource Servers for all required communication with the Authorization Server
   * GUI included for the registration of Resource Servers and Client apps
+  * Clients are highly configurable (refresh tokens, allow implicit grant, allow client crendentials etc.)

 - Two OAuth2 demo Resource Servers
   * DropWizard stand-alone Resource Server with limited functionality (using in-memory JSON-based backend) to demo the OAuth Authorization Server